News & Resources

 How can I protect my home from burglary while I’m gone?

-Burglars prey on homes that look unoccupied, but with a few preemptive measures, you can deter thieves.
-Arrange to have your mail forwarded or collected by a friend or neighbour.
+Before leaving, arrange to have your mail forwarded or collected by a friend or neighbour.
 Uncollected mail is a sure sign that no one is home, especially if it builds up over an extended period.

 Should I ask someone to house sit?

-Is my licence expiring anytime soon?
+Is my license expiring anytime soon?

 What if my baggage is lost or stolen?